galminyana/CheatSheets/DNS/DIG_Cheatsheet.md

 ---
 Command-line tool for querying Domain Name System (DNS) name servers.
 Is part of the BIND domain name server software suite.

+## Examples
+---
-The following command, searches for the A record of the `example.com` domain:
+The following command searches for the A record for `example.com` domain:

 ```bash
 #dig example.com